xnandersson/docker-dc/README.rst

 Abstract
 --------

-Creates a Docker Image, preloaded with Samba4 and a dcpromo-script that promotes the container on startup using the supplied variables.
+Docker Image, preloaded with Samba4 and a dcpromo-script that promotes the container on startup using the supplied variables.

-Start container, promote domain controller and expose all ports locally

 Build
 -----